VD44/Derivative-Trading-Algorithm-Monitor/README.md

 Angular application to live test investment strategies.
 Performance is tracked and evaluated on a remote server and displayed in this application.
 Results can be made available publicly or under a key to protect intellectual property.
 Backend investment logic is never exposed in either case.
 Only results and statistics related to performance are displayed.

-## Content
+This application is designed such that everything can be controlled from the server including the menus displayed, statistics given, and timescale displayed on the graph.

 * [Screenshots](#screenshots)
 * [API](#api)